aguyader/playground-9ii1k3xv/statement.md

 		print(num, end = " ")
 ```

+When you see the % symbol, you may think "percent".
+But in Python, as well as most other programming languages, it means something different.

+The % symbol in Python is called the Modulo Operator.
+It returns the remainder of dividing the left hand operand by right hand operand.
+It's used to get the remainder of a division problem.

+Also, != means not equal to.

 # Advanced usage

 If you want a more complex example (external libraries, viewers...), use the [Advanced Python template](https://tech.io/select-repo/429)